Polish Radio Experimental Studio: Most important tracks

-Skalary by Eugeniusz Rudnik is a multi-version piece - it can be played from start to finish and from finish to start, at different speeds, as well as with altered left and right channel distribution.
+Skalary by Eugeniusz Rudnik is a multi-version piece—it can be played from start to finish and from finish to start, at different speeds, and with altered left and right channel distribution.
 Any setting is possible.
-When in 1965, a delegation of Soviet composers were invited to visit Poland during the Warsaw Autumn Festival, they fitted in with the conservative, socialist-realist style, restricted by communist party rules.
+When, in 1965, a delegation of Soviet composers were invited to visit Poland during the Warsaw Autumn Festival, they fitted in with the conservative, socialist-realist style, restricted by Communist Party rules.
 Polish Radio had appointed Eugeniusz Rudnik to present the PRES's technical capabilities.
-As he was playing an excerpt from a track, one delegate asked him with a sneer: “Would it sound just as bad, if you played it backwards?”.
-Rudnik didn't react at the time, but a year later he recorded Skalary - a composition sounding equally well no matter how it's played.
+As he was playing an excerpt from a track, one delegate asked him with a sneer: "Would it sound just as bad, if you played it backwards?".
+Rudnik didn't react at the time, but a year later he recorded Skalary, a composition sounding equally well no matter how it is played.

 Andrzej Dobrowolski's Passacaglia was an attempt to create a baroque form of inference and sounds considered to be musical scraps.
-The track is subtitled “for forty out of five", a reference to the forty sound objects derived from five initial drum noises.
+The track is subtitled “for forty out of five", a reference to the forty sound objects derived from five initial drum sounds.

-Composers gathered around the Polish Radio Experimental Studio
+Composers associated with PRES

 A whole range of Polish and foreign composers came through PRES.
-Produced here were tracks of: Włodzimierz Kotoński, Andrzej Dobrowolski, Tomasz Sikorski, Eugeniusz Rudnik, Krzysztof Penderecki, Zbigniew Wiszniewski, Bohdan Mazurek, Bogusław Schaeffer, as well as Arne Nordheim, Szábolcs Esztényi, Lejaren Hiller, the KEW Group (Elżbieta Sikora, Krzysztof Knittel, Wojciech Michniewski), Magdalena Długosz, Tomasz Stańko, Paweł Szymański, Andrzej Bieżan, Marek Chołoniewski, and Krzesimir Dębski.
+Produced here were tracks of: Włodzimierz Kotoński, Andrzej Dobrowolski, Tomasz Sikorski, Eugeniusz Rudnik, Krzysztof Penderecki, Zbigniew Wiszniewski, Bohdan Mazurek, Bogusław Schaeffer, as well as Arne Nordheim, Szábolcs Esztényi, Lejaren Hiller, the KEW Group (Elżbieta Sikora, Krzysztof Knittel, Wojciech Michniewski), Nicole Lachartre, Magdalena Długosz, Tomasz Stańko, Paweł Szymański, Andrzej Bieżan, Michael Ranta, Marek Chołoniewski, and Krzesimir Dębski.